 ChaLearn Challenges on Image and Video Inpainting @WCCI18

 Inpainting, the topic of our proposed challenge, refers to replacing missing parts in an image (or video).
 The problem of dealing with missing data or incomplete data in machine learning arises in many applications.
 Recent strategies make use of generative models to impute missing or corrupted data.
 Advances in computer vision using deep generative models have found applications in image/video processing, such as denoising , restoration , super-resolution , or inpainting [4,5].
 We focus on image and video inpainting tasks, that might benefit from novel methods such as Generative Adversarial Networks (GANs) [6,7] or Residual connections [8,9].
 Solutions to the inpainting problem may be useful in a wide variety of computer vision tasks.
-We chose two examples: human pose estimation and video de-captioning.
+We chose three examples: human pose estimation and video de-captioning and fingerprint denoising.
 Regarding our first choice: it is challenging to perform human pose recognition in images containing occlusions; since tackling human pose recognition is a prerequisite for human behaviour analysis in many applications, replacing occluded parts may help the whole processing chain.
 Regarding our second choice: in the context of news media and video entertainment, broadcasting programs from various languages, such as news, series or documentaries, there are frequently text captions or encrusted commercials or subtitles, which reduce visual attention and occlude parts of frames that may decrease the performance of automatic understanding systems.
 Despite recent advances in machine learning, it is still challenging to aim at fast (real time) and accurate automatic text removal in video sequences.
 Finally, as our third choice: biometrics play an increasingly important role in security to ensure privacy and identity verification, as evidenced by the increasing prevalence of fingerprint sensors on mobile devices.
 Fingerprint retrieval keeps also being an important law enforcement tool used in forensics.
 However, much remains to be done to improve the accuracy of verification, both in terms of false negatives (in part due to poor image quality when fingers are wet or dirty) and in terms of false positives due to the ease of forgery.

 - Image inpaining to recover missing parts of human body (track 1),

-In both cases, the main goal is to generate the visually best possible set of pixels to obtain a complete image or video clip.
-Some samples are shown in Fig. 1 and Fig. 2 for both tracks.
+In all cases, the main goal is to generate the visually best possible set of pixels to obtain a complete image or video clip.
+Some samples are shown in Fig. 1, Fig. 2 and Fig. 3 for all tracks.

 Figure 1.
 Track1: inpainting missing parts of body and the results for human pose before/after reconstruction